-At the 2022 annual meeting, stockholders will vote on the election of thirteen (13) directors.
+At the 2024 annual meeting, stockholders will vote on the election of eleven (11) directors.
 H. Edward Hanway currently serves as the Board's Independent Chair.
-In accordance with the mandatory retirement provisions in our Governance Guidelines, the Board has determined that Marc Oken will not stand for re-election at the May 2022 annual meeting.
+Bruce P. Nolop and Raymond G. Young will not stand for re-election at the May 2024 annual meeting.

-The only member of management who serves on the Board is Daniel S. Glaser, the Company's President and Chief Executive Officer.
-The position of chairman of the Board has been held by an independent director since 2005.
+The only member of management who serves on the Board is John Q. Doyle, the Company's President and Chief Executive Officer.
+The position of Chair of the Board has been held by an independent director since 2005.
 The Board believes that this currently is the best leadership structure for the Company.